brandnpatterson/Goldilocks-Prints/README.md

 # Goldilocks Prints
-Single Page Application Template built with React <br />
+Single Page Application built with React <br />
 It can be found live here: https://goldilox-prints.surge.sh

 # Done